Archive for the ‘music for restaurant, nightclubs and lounges’ Category

 my search for the history of the sophisticated nightlife in South Africa and in the 50′s and 60′s continues with this post about the Carlton hotel, Johannesburg SA.

 Today, many of the places and buildings mentioned here on these pages are lost or were demolished for new buildings.
 So only distant memories remain and then this collection of obscure records.
-Music by local bands who played the lounges and restaurants of grand hotels in South Africa, Mozambique and it’s neighboring countries Southern Rhodesia, now Zimbabwe.
+Music by local bands that played the lounges and restaurants of grand hotels in South Africa, Mozambique and its neighboring countries Southern Rhodesia, now Zimbabwe.

 See also Celebration at Ciro’s and more posts in the category ‘music for restaurants, nightclubs and lounges’